 Student Fellowships

-Students participating in the CI Compass Fellowship Program (CICF) learn about real-world cyberinfrastructure challenges, and how to begin solving them for NSF Major Facilities
+Students Fellows in CICF learn about real-world cyberinfrastructure challenges, and how to begin solving them for NSF Major Facilities

-Cyberinfrastructure, or CI, encompasses computing systems, data storage systems, advanced instruments, and data repositories, visualization environments, and people all linked together by software and high-performance networks to improve research productivity and enable breakthroughs otherwise not possible.
+Cyberinfrastructure, or CI, encompasses computing systems, data storage systems, advanced instruments, and data repositories, visualization environments, and people all linked together by software and high-performance networks to improve research productivity and enable breakthroughs otherwise not possible.1

 1. Learn about CI development and Major Facilities (MFs).